 - Parents of a pupil who completed his GCSEs and A levels at King's

 Learning Strategies at King's is about encouraging pupils with specific learning difficulties to adopt good working practice and become independent learners.
 We support pupils in all subjects across the curriculum starting in the Third Form, through GCSE and A Level as required.

 Our primary goal is to encourage pupils to become effective independent learners by understanding their difficulties, finding strategies to overcome these, and building on their strengths to raise self-esteem.

 The main educational and developmental objectives of the lessons are:

-- to provide excellent educational and pastoral support across the curriculum
+- to provide excellent educational and pastoral support

 - to improve personal and academic organisation skills